AgaToma/lighthouse-bnb/README.md

 - Guest users can view home page with b&b information
 - Guest users can navigate the site via navbar
+- Guest users can create accounts with email address and not username
 - Navbar is customized depending if user is logged in or not
 - Logged in guest users can perform CRUD in customized user interface (detail pages and forms on the site)